Forgotten your password?

 If you have been ordered to leave Canada (a Removal Order), you cannot apply to become a Canadian citizen.

 If you legally change your name after you have applied for citizenship, you have a few options.
-You can submit supporting documents to CIC letting them know your name has changed.
-Alternatively, you can choose to let CIC continue processing your application, and file a request to change your name after you get a citizenship certificate.
+You can submit supporting documents to IRCC letting them know your name has changed.
+Alternatively, you can choose to let IRCC continue processing your application, and file a request to change your name after you get a citizenship certificate.